Helios113/deep_nano/content/authors/Cristina/_index.md

   - PhD Students

 ---
-Cristina is an PhD student in an H2020 MSCA EU project called DESING-EID.
+Cristina is a PhD student in the H2020 MSCA EU project called DESING-EID.
 Her work explores the role of defects in the context of opto-electronic device performance.
-In her work she combines simulations & modelling with device fabrications and measurements.
+In her work she combines simulations and modelling with device fabrication and measurements.